CommoDor64/email-blaster/README.md

 Another side package is the **dev** package, contains development related functionalities.

 - db - contains special database operations such as setup, teardown, seeds

-## Notes
-1) Each goroutine fetches a single payload to be send as email from the corresponding channel, I wanted to update the each row in the database whenever the email is successfuly sent, but in large numbers > 100,000 records and > 100 goroutines, the sqlite client doesn't functions properly.
-It has a poor support of concurrency.
-### In hindsight
-2) I would extend the model to have another worker nodes that update each record in the database in case of successful mail send

-3) I would use postgresql in order to test real production grade throughput

 ## Design Patterns
 1) concurrency, utilizing message passing to a large pool of worker nodes